6 PLANT CARE HACKS TO BOOST GROWTH & FOLIAGE

-Wondering what more you can do as a plant parent?
-I have a few tips to help your leafy friends grow bigger, better, and stronger.
+A few tips that will help your leafy friends grow bigger, better, and stronger.
 Not to mention, help you become an intuitive and confident plant parent!

 01. Light, light, light!

 Plant food is one of the easiest ways to boost your plants’ growth.
 I recommend using a liquid fertilizer like Fox Farm Big Bloom.
-It is 100% organic, and it is gentle enough to use on young plants.
-Hold off until springtime to start fertilizing and most house plants become dormant during the winter.
+It is 100% organic and is gentle enough to use on young plants.

-You can also boost growth by cutting off unhealthy leaves.
-This allows the plant to divert its energy from dead foliage to new growth.
-There are some plants you can trim and get MORE plants from the cuttings.
+Losing leaves is a NORMAL process for plants.
+You can boost new growth by cutting off unhealthy leaves, allowing the plant to divert its energy from dead foliage to new beautiful growth.
+There are some plants you can trim and get MORE plants at the same time.
 Stem or leaf cuttings are a fun and popular form of plant propagation, giving you FREE PLANTS.

 The best time to refresh the potting mix is spring!